 Spot a big diamond on a celeb but not sure if it is the real thing?
-Style stars have been known to sport fakes.
-Even Kate Middleton, the Duchess of Cambridge, wore dangling cubic zirconia and pearl earrings to her mother-in-law, the Queen’s Diamond Jubilee.
-Read on to learn what kinds of fake diamonds are out there.
+Style stars have been known to spot fakes.
+Even Kate Middleton, the Duchess of Cambridge, wore dangling cubic zirconia and pearl earrings to her mother-in-law, the Queen's Diamond Jubilee.
+Read on to learn about the types of fake diamonds out there.

 Types of Fake Diamonds

 The most popular type of fake diamond, cubic zirconia is a man-made stone created with zirconium dioxide, and it is almost as hard as a real diamond.
 Introduced in the 1930s, commercial production began in earnest in 1976.
 Cubic zirconia can be created in a wide range of colors and can be made to resemble sought-after diamond types like pink and champagne.

 A diamond simulant that is often priced more than cubic zirconia.
 Doubly refractive and quite beautiful in a setting, Moissanite is named after the French chemist who discovered it in 1893.